Daughter of victim in Kalamazoo apartment fire asks community for help

 Slumkoski says her mother had talked to her about funeral plans in the past.
 Her only wish was to be buried, not cremated.

-As for the others displaced by that fire, they are receiving help from the YMCA and Red Cross.
+The fire at Crosstown Parkway Apartments forced several people out of their homes.
+Those displaced by the fire are betting help from the YMCA and Red Cross.